Kunal2319/DIP-Candy-Classification/README.md

 ### 📂 How to Use This Repository:
 - `requirements.txt`: Contains all the dependencies needed to run the project.
-- `cnn.ipynb`: Notebook for building and training the classification model.
+- `cnn-model.ipynb`: Notebook for building and training the classification model.
-- `main.ipynb`: Notebook containing all the details of the process of creating and preparing the dataset.
+- `candy-dataset.ipynb`: Notebook containing all the details of the process of creating and preparing the dataset.
 - Additional files: Any other essential scripts or data.

 ### 🛠️ Tools and Technologies: